 The 85mm 1.8 does literally like 90% or more of what the 1.4 does.
 It’s still very sharp, takes in only a half-stop less light, and has pleasing bokeh.

 But it does all that in a much lighter package and is only a fraction of the price.
 It’s easily the best Nikon portrait lens if you’re on a budget.
 I highly recommend it.

 Also worth a mention: The DC-NIKKOR 135mm f/2D.
 A really nice option for portraits but as it was released 25 years ago, is quite dated.
 It’s not very sharp wide open and doesn’t really have the resolving capabilities needed for the higher megapixel cameras of today, like the Nikon D810.
 The DC of the camera stands for Defocus Control and is the selling feature of the lens – it allows you to adjust the character of the out-of-focus areas of the lens.
 You can take a look at a hands-on review of it here.

-As I talked about before, there’s no ONE best Nikon lens for portraits – or best portrait lens of any camera company for that matter.
+As mentioned before, there’s no one single best portrait lens for Nikon – or best lens for any style of photography for that matter.

 There are several optical aspects that we look for as photographers when it comes to deciding on what lenses we use for portraiture.
 Things that most of us can agree on: sharpness, detail, nice bokeh, etc.

 But what it really comes down to are your own personal preferences for what you want out of your portrait lenses.
 What makes photography so great is that it’s completely subjective.

 Take a look at and consider all your options.
 Try them out if you can.
 And in the end use your own vision to choose what’s best for you.
 You call the shots.

 Thinking of buying one or more of these Nikon portrait lenses?
 Please consider using one of the affiliate links in this articles to do so.
 It doesn’t cost you anything extra, and it helps run this site.
 Thanks for reading!